Cake Batter Chocolate Chip Cookies

 Here is a photo of a “tall” cookie dough ball.

-- 1 and 1/4 cup yellow or white boxed cake mix
+- 1 and 1/4 cup (190g) yellow or vanilla boxed cake mix (I typically use vanilla cake mix - you just need the DRY mix)1

 - 1/2 teaspoon baking soda